rozek/reactive-scriptable-components/README.md

 * [PREACT](https://github.com/preactjs/preact) - for efficient and light-weight DOM diffing and
 * [Hyperactiv](https://github.com/elbywan/hyperactiv) - a light-weight reactive library which evene handles circular dependencies

-All of the above dependencies are brilliant - and, together, they made "reactive-scriptable-components" possible.
+All of the above tools are brilliant by themselves - but, when combined, they even make frameworks like "reactive-scriptable-components" possible.

 ## Usage ##